Ph1n-Pham/Panoramic_Vietnam_tour/README.md

 country as possible, within their limited time and budget constraints.
 The student is allowed to choose one means of transportation (walking, bus, taxi, train, airplane, etc.) for each pair of departure and arrival to optimize their traveling plan.

-The model is built on the foundation of the “Traveling Salesman” problem, with new aspects of geographical distances, the means of transportation, and how the variables interact with one another using the Google Maps API package.
+The model is built on the foundation of the “Traveling Salesman” problem, with aspects of geographical distances, the means of transportation, and how the variables interact with one another using the Google Maps API package.
 The goal of the model is to suggest a list of tourist attractions and the best transportation.
 Throughout this project, our hope is also to popularize Vietnamese tourism to Denison students while making optimal travel plan for foreigners coming to Vietnam for the first time who don’t know where to start.

+In this project, we will use Gurobi Optimization tool ([gurobipy](https://pypi.org/project/gurobipy/)) and linear programming to solve the model with time and money constraints to maximize number of "stars" of attractions, which are explained below.

 ## 2. Description: